 "I imagine so.
 How could we be alive and have memories of death?"

 Naru shrugged and remained silent.
-Tossing his empty cup in a waste receptacle, he held out his hand for hers, which she handed over easily and he repeated the action.
-"You haven't told me anything about your own life," he finally said, blue eyes narrowing slightly.
+Tossing his empty cup in a waste bin, he held out his hand for hers, which she handed over easily and he repeated the action.
+"You haven't told me anything about your own life," he finally said, eyes narrowing slightly.

 Mai flushed slightly and looked away.
 "It's not that interesting."